-At left, St. Charles students Coulter Naphin (Grade 1), Ava Naphin (Grade 3), Alexis Bowman (Grade 2), Emma Patterson (JK) and future St. Charles student, two-year-old Nicky Patterson recite the Pledge in front of St. Charles' School Excellence Program display in the foyer of the Catholic Education Centre.
+At left, St. Charles students Coulter Naphin (Grade 1), Ava Naphin (Grade 3), Alexis Bowman (Grade 2), Emma Patterson (JK) and future St. Charles student, two year-old Nicky Patterson recite the Pledge in front of St. Charles' School Excellence Program display in the foyer of the Catholic Education Centre.

+Announcement!

-Announcement?
-To accommodate the celebration of the installation of Biochem Corrected Borretie
+To accommodate the celebration of the installation of

-Bishop Gerard Bergie, the November 9th meeting of the Committee of the Whole will take place at 1 p.m.
+Bishop Gerard Bergie, the November 9th meeting of the

+will take place at 1 p.m.